 This page includes real-time data for Comet 67P as well as information for the Rosetta Spacecraft (currently alongside the comet).
 To view a 3D model of Comet 67P, click here.

 Rosetta’s Mission Target

 Comet Churyumov-Gerasimenko (67P) is the focus of the ‘Rosetta spacecraft mission’ which is due to last until December 2015.

-Rosetta arrived at Comet 67P in early August and quickly scanned its surface for a suitable landing site for its lander Philae.
+Rosetta arrived at Comet 67P in August 2014 and quickly scanned its surface for a suitable landing site for its lander Philae.
 On September 15th, ESA announced that they would deploy their lander to a point selected on the comet’s so called head.
 This point was initially named ‘Site J’ but after a public competition was named Agilkia.

 On November 12th, the Philae lander separated from the Rosetta Spacecraft to make its seven hour journey to the comet’s surface.
 On touchdown, the lander’s harpoons failed to fire and Philae bounced twice before coming to rest on the surface (around 1km from its intended landing site).
 Philae sent data from the surface of Comet 67P but Philae’s position meant that it was unable to gather enough light to recharge its batteries sufficiently and has since gone offline.